Edouard Izac: Later life

 Later in life, Izac chose to downplay the accomplishments of the Medal of Honor again.
 After leaving office, he moved his family to land inherited from his father-in-law in Gordonsville, Virginia, where Izac became a farmer and led a simple life raising cattle and growing different kinds of fruit and vegetables.
 The family then grew most of its own food and survived on pensions from the Navy and Congress.
 At one point, he dammed a stream to make a small lake, which has since been known as Lake Izac.
 In retirement the family also took to traveling, visiting Jerusalem almost every year and using these visits as the basis for a 1965 book, The Holy Land: Then and Now.
 Of the book, he later said, "No one who has not visited the most momentous events in the history of the human race will ever be able to visualize just how it all happened.
 You simply have to go there."

 In 1952, one of Izac's sons, 19-year-old Forrest, died in what the coroner ruled a suicide.
 His youngest son, Andre, eventually joined the Navy as a chaplain and served aboard the USS Abraham Lincoln.
 He later lived in Bethesda, Maryland, in the 1960s.
 An accident following the death of his wife in 1970 led him to live with his second daughter, Anna for the remainder of his life, in Fairfax, Virginia.
 By 1989 he was the oldest living Medal of Honor recipient and his 99th birthday was noted by Willard Scott on Today.

+Death and burial

 Izac died in his sleep of congestive heart failure on January 18, 1990.
 At the time of his death, he was the last living Medal of Honor recipient from World War I. He was buried at Arlington National Cemetery, in Arlington, Virginia.
 Edouard Izac was survived by five children, nineteen grandchildren and twenty-five great-grandchildren.